Mizoram Peace Accord: Background

 The Mizo people were incorporated to the British rule since the 1870 as a retaliation of the Mizo people invading the British territory and capturing a British girl Zoluti (Mary Winchester).
-As India got independence in 1947, the Mizo people were governed under the state of Assam.
-In 1952 a subsidiary government called the Lushai Hills District was created under Assam, which basically covered the later Mizoram.
+As India gained independence in 1947, the Mizo people were governed under the state of Assam.
+In 1952, a subsidiary government called the Lushai Hills District was created under Assam, which basically covered the later Mizoram.
 There was a general opposition as many Mizo people were demarcated in Manipur and Burma (Myanmar).
 They demanded that Mizo people should be given freedom of either independence or join Burma.
 The political situation was exacerbated in 1959 when there was a famine due to Mautam.
 Mautam is a literal term for bamboo flowering and death every 48 or so years.
 It was accompanied by plagues of insects and rodents.
 Particularly plagues of rats caused total agricultural destruction in 1959.
 The Mizo people blamed Assam and Indian authorities for negligence.
 A social organisation named Mautam Front was established in 1960 for local relief works.
 It was soon renamed the Mizo National Famine Front to enthuse the Mizo people that the organisation was of the Mizo people only.
-As the famine subsided the next year the organisation turned more political and became Mizo National Front (MNF).
-In November 1961 it officially became a political party with Laldenga as its president.
+As the famine subsided the next year, the organisation turned more political and became Mizo National Front (MNF).
+In November 1961, it officially became a political party with Laldenga as its president.
 The main goal was then to struggle for creating Greater Mizoram so as to encompass all the Mizo tribes in a single political governance.
 It led to political insurgency and social unrest lasting for two decades.

 Uprising and insurgency

 The MNF created its armed wing, the Mizo National Army.
 It declared independence from India on 1 March 1966 under the Operation Jericho.
 Guerilla war broke out immediately in major towns.
 The first major action was an attack on the Telephone Exchange and ransack of Government Treasury in Aizawl.
 Government offices and stations were attacked and destroyed.
 The Government of Assam declared Lushai Hills District as a "disturbed area" the next day, and the central government banned MNF as a terror organisation under the Defence of India Rule.
 The Indian Army was deployed in the region as a retaliation.
 The army was authorised with "Operation Security" by which soldiers rounded up suspicious civilians.
 Civil liberties were completely suppressed in the region.
 Starting from 5 March, Aizawl was attacked with strategic bombing and became uninhabitable.

 The Armed Forces Special Power Act (AFSPA) was enforced in 1967.
 An administrative called "grouping" was declared under rules such as Protected and Progressive Villages, New Grouping Centres, Voluntary Grouping Centres and Extended Loop Areas.
 With military force small villages were evacuated and regrouped into larger clusters.
 The guerillas were outmatched and outnumbered and were forced to flee in Bangladesh (then East Pakistan) and adjoining Burma.
 MNF then became a lingering underground movement.